 Talent removing 500 microliters of media from the well insert using a 1 milliliter pipette.

-Finally, replace the lid on the 6-well plate [1] and return it to the incubator set at 37 degrees Celsius with 5 percent carbon dioxide, ensuring the retina remains centered within the well [2-TXT].
+Finally, replace the lid on the 6-well plate [1] and return it to the incubator, ensuring the retina remains centered within the well [2-TXT].

 Talent placing the lid on the 6-well plate.